MRtrix3/mrtrix3/docs/reference/commands/tckdfc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  **-static** generate a "static" (3D) output image.

 -  **-dynamic shape width** generate a "dynamic" (4D) output image; must additionally provide the shape and width (in volumes) of the sliding window.

 Options for setting the properties of the output image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  **-template image** an image file to be used as a template for the output (the output image will have the same transform and field of view).

 -  **-vox size** provide either an isotropic voxel size (in mm), or comma-separated list of 3 voxel dimensions.

--  **-stat_vox type** define the statistic for choosing the final voxel intensities for a given contrast type given the individual values from the tracks passing through each voxel
+-  **-stat_vox type** define the statistic for choosing the final voxel intensities for a given contrast type given the individual values from the tracks passing through each voxel |br|
    Options are: sum, min, mean, max (default: mean)

 Other options for affecting the streamline sampling & mapping behaviour
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  **-backtrack** if no valid timeseries is found at the streamline endpoint, back-track along the streamline trajectory until a valid timeseries is found

 -  **-upsample factor** upsample the tracks by some ratio using Hermite interpolation before mapping (if omitted, an appropriate ratio will be determined automatically)

 Standard options
 ^^^^^^^^^^^^^^^^

 -  **-info** display information messages.

 -  **-quiet** do not display information messages or progress status.
 Alternatively, this can be achieved by setting the MRTRIX_QUIET environment variable to a non-empty string.

 -  **-debug** display debugging messages.

 -  **-force** force overwrite of output files.
 Caution: Using the same file as input and output might cause unexpected behaviour.

 -  **-nthreads number** use this number of threads in multi-threaded applications (set to 0 to disable multi-threading).

 -  **-help** display this information page and exit.

 -  **-version** display version information and exit.

 References
 ^^^^^^^^^^